plone/training/chapter01.rst

 Please introduce yourselves:

 * name, company, country...
-* Your plone experience
+* What is your Plone experience?
-* Your web-development experience
+* What is your web-development experience?
-* What is your motivation to go to tutorial
+* What is your motivation to go to this tutorial?
-* What are your expectation for tutorial
+* What are your expectations for this tutorial?
 * Do you know the html of the output of this?::

     <div class="hiddenStructure"